DiegoAz/irene/src/recursos-didacticos/guia-socratica/en/index.md

 ---
 meta:
-  description: "Practical guide for conflict resolution based on the socratic method.
+  description: "This guide focuses on an adaptation of the Socratic method to be applied in various contexts.
 Developed by the Irene Project."
   keywords: "socratic method, conflict resolution, education, dialogue, practical guide, irene project, classical literature"
 title: "Practical guide for conflict resolution based on the socratic method"
 basePath: "src/_includes/recursos-didacticos/guia-socratica/en/"